NLnetLabs/routinator/source/installation.rst

 the RPKI repositories to grow over time, as adoption increases.

-As new RPKI repositories can emerge in any IP address range and on any domain name, outbound access must not be blocked in any way.
+As new RPKI repositories can emerge in any IP address range and on any domain name, outbound traffic must not be blocked based on IP or DNS in any way.
 Routinator only needs to establish outbound connections via HTTPS and rsync, on ports 443 and 873, respectively.

 Installing From Source
 ----------------------